ffhibnese/Model-Inversion-Attack-ToolBox/src/modelinversion/models/README.md

-# Target models and evaluation models.

-Steps for adding models:
+# Steps for adding models.

 1. Inherit `BaseTargetModel` class in `base.py` and implement `get_feature_dim` method, which return the dim of the last feature.
 2. Resize inputs at the beginning of `forward`.
 3. The return of `forward` function should be an instance of `ModelResult` class in `modelresult.py`.